Section author: Axel Huebl

 # clone the LWFA example to $HOME/picInputs/myLWFA pic-create $PIC_EXAMPLES/LaserWakefield $HOME/picInputs/myLWFA # switch to your input directory cd $HOME/picInputs/myLWFA

-Now edit the runtime (command line) arguments in
+Runtime (command line) arguments are set in

 2. Compile Simulation¶

 .param files are build directly into the PIConGPU binary for performance reasons.

 A compile is required after changing or initially adding those files.

 In this step you can optimize the simulation for the specific hardware you want to run on.
 By default, we compile for Nvidia GPUs with the CUDA backend, targeting the oldest compatible architecture.

 This step will take a few minutes.
 Time for a coffee or a sword fight!

 We explain in the details section below how to set further options, e.g. CPU targets or tuning for newer GPU architectures.